simo-bat/Crack_detection/README.md

 #### Examples of correctly classified images

 Here are a few examples of corrected classification on test data for both positive and negative examples.
 The title of each image indicates the actual class and the probability that the image contains a crack.
-Note that the optimal threshold, evaluated on validation data, is equal to 0.08 (i.e. p<0.078 --> Non-cracked, p>0.08 --> Cracked)
+Note that the optimal threshold, evaluated on validation data, is equal to 0.08 (i.e. p < 0.08 → Non-cracked, p >= 0.08 → Cracked)

 ##### True Positive
 ![True Positive Examples](README_images/TruePositive.png?raw=true)